 Middle Way Philosophy books

-This page links to further pages about individual books on Middle Way Philosophy specifically, including both introductions and more detailed books.
+This page links to further pages about individual books on Middle Way Philosophy, including both introductions and more detailed books.
 All these books so far are by Robert M Ellis, the founder of the society, but the category is in principle open to others if they produce work about the universal Middle Way (rather than the Middle Way subservient to a particular religious or other tradition).

 Introductory books about Middle Way Philosophy: